-Nervous system: an organ system made up of the brain, the spinal cord, nerves and sensory organs that control major body functions
+Nervous system: an organ system made up of the brain and the spinal cord (the central nervous system), and nerves and sensory organs (the peripheral nervous system) that control major body functions

 Neurologist: A brain doctor.
 They treat problems that people have with their brain, spinal cord, and nerves.
 If you are having problems with your memory, balance, movement, speech, language, or anything else that involves thinking, you should go see a neurologist.